 "Giroud won't play tomorrow," admitted Wenger, who refused to put a timeframe on Giroud's return.
 "We'll make an announcement after the [Besiktas] game.
 We don't know if it's long term."

-It is a huge blow to Arsene Wenger, who is sweating over the fitness of Alexis Sanchez for the make-or-break Champions League qualifier against Besiktas.
+Should Giroud be sidelined for four months it will be a huge blow for Wenger, who is also sweating over the fitness of Alexis Sanchez for the make-or-break Champions League qualifier against Besiktas.

 However, Giroud is preparing for a lengthy absence, which could force Wenger to make a late addition to his strike force in the final days of the transfer window.

-Wenger now has only Sanchez, who led the forward line in the first half agajnst against Everton before going off injured, and unproven pair Yaya Sanogo and Joel Campbell in attack for the early months of the season.
+In attack, Wenger now has only Sanchez, who led the forward line in the first half against against Everton before going off injured, unproven pair Yaya Sanogo and Joel Campbell, and Lukas Podolski.

 He is likely to dip into the market for a new forward but his plans will depend upon whether Arsenal can overcome Besiktas on Wednesday night and progress into the lucrative Champions League group stages.

-Arsenal's plans to recruit a new center back already suffered a blow on Tuesday after the club lost out to Roma in the race to sign Greece international Kostas Manolas.
+Arsenal's plans to recruit a new centre-back already suffered a blow on Tuesday after they lost out to Roma in the race to sign Greece international Kostas Manolas.